passivecrypto/HyperliquidMMBot/README.md

 : Spacing multiplier Each level's spacing will be x the previous

 These features allow for improved risk management during increased market dislocation events.
 The Gridbot manages the drawdown better by utilizing geometric arrays in sizing and spacing.
+Set parameters to 1 for arithmetic sequencing.

+## New features coming soon

+-Grid for take profit structure
+-Initial offset percentage to enable order block stalking.
+-Dynamic and improved position management. and more!

+Stop loss feature is available soon but I recommend risk to be your account balance.